 In Salvador, the coffee cherries are delivered to a station where the coffee is washed, cleaned, and stripped of unripe beans.
 It is then pulped and fermented until it reaches a pH of 4.5.
 The coffee is then washed again and transported to the African beds, where it is dried to a moisture content of 11 %.

 Mustefa owns a small machine to remove the coffee husk and pulp, which he uses to process the washed coffee.
 Due to the scarcity of water in this area of Ethiopia, the coffee ferments for a very short period of time (8 hours).
 It is then dried for 13-16 days.
 The taste of coffee processed this way is similar to that of the honey method.

 The coffee from El Salvador is a blend of several varieties, mainly South American, which are characterized by a balanced taste and fruity or spicy notes in the cup.

-Ethiopia is considered the cradle of coffee and its production is nearly 10% of the country’s gross domestic product.
-It is estimated that thousands of previously undescribed varieties grow in Ethiopia, making the country the region with the greatest coffee biodiversity in the world.
-Given the historical tradition, the way coffee is grown in Ethiopia, along with the political situation and local system, it is almost impossible to find single variety lots (parts of the harvest).
-Although this has slowly started to change in recent years, for the time being, the typical designation of coffee varieties from Ethiopia is still Ethiopian heirloom varieties or Ethiopian indigenous varieties.
+Given the historical tradition, the way coffee is grown in Ethiopia, along with the political situation and the local system, it is almost impossible to find single variety lots (parts of the harvest).
+Although this has slowly begun to change in recent years, for now, the typical designation for coffee varieties from Ethiopia is still Ethiopian heirloom varieties or Ethiopian indigenous varieties.